Federal Report Card

 - make hard copies available to parents on request,

 - make hard copies available for viewing in public locations, and

-A sample parent notification letter that LEAs may modify to fit their needs is available below.
-TEA strongly encourages the LEAs to translate the sample letter in a language and format that all parents can understand.
+A sample parent notification letter that LEAs may customize as needed is available below.
+TEA strongly encourages LEAs to translate the sample letter in a language and format that all parents can understand.

 Sample notification letter- Word, 15KB